MGRayd/DnD-Terraveil/docs/campaigns/index.md

   _Discussed campaign dates, characters and lore._ → [Read](Session-0.md)
 - **11-09-2025 — Session 1**
   _Our tale has not yet begun, but the pieces are moving…_ → [Read](Session-1.md)
+- - **11-09-2025 — Session 2**
+  Battle at the edge of the woods!
+Wolves, mist, and a crystal spined monstrosity.
+Lavinia falls but is saved, Onyx defeats the beast and claims a runed skull. → [Read](Session-2.md)

 <!-- sessions:end -->